 We are at our home again at 302 Phillips in Healdton, Okla. after a five-year absence.
 I retired from active duty from Texaco, Inc., April 1, 1965, and was welcomed home by a good number of the members of east Healdton church of Christ on April 6th.
 We appreciate their love and thoughtfulness.
 We are ready to go to work in earnest for the Lord's cause here and wherever we are needed.
-I have not retired from the will be required in and around Healdton.
+I have not retired from the Lord's word by any means.

+I realize at my age, and the state of my health, I can not be a full-time evangelist, and much of my time will be required in and around Healdton.
 However, I am willing to do what I can, and will be available for an occasional meeting as opportunity presents itself.
 I would prefer to conduct meetings in the fall and early winter, and I think I am adapted to preaching to the church since most of my work has been directed along that line.
 Too, I feel that by doing this, I can be of great help to the work that is now in progress in Okla., and even other states.
 I pray God that He may spare me a little longer here in His service, "for without Him I can do nothing."